Yetty-code/Portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
 I'm Yetunde Kuti 🤓, a data analyst, with a passion for transforming complex datasets into meaningful insights.
-With extensive hands-on experience in Python, SQL, Excel, and Power BI, I specialize in leveraging data to solve real-world problems.
+With extensive hands-on experience in Python, SQL, Excel, Tableau and Power BI, I specialize in leveraging data to solve real-world problems.

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## SKILLS